pixl8/Preside-CMS/support/docs/source/reference/api/PresideObjectService.rst

     public any function getObject( required string objectName )

-Returns an instance of the Preside Object who's name is passed through the 'objectName' argument.
+Returns an 'auto service' object instance of the given Preside Object.

-The instance will be decorated with CRUD methods so that you can use it as a basic auto service object for your object.
+See :ref:`preside-objects-auto-service-objects` for a full guide.

 Arguments